After Sally's first night in Dar, the next stop was the beautiful spice island of Zanzibar...

 Put quite simply, Cambodia is the best country I have been to in Asia primarily due to the fact that it largely felt genuine.
 Having crossed the border from Thailand where many places seemed to solely exist for the purpose of catering to foreigners...Read More

 Being a self-proclaimed lazy person, the ranch experience was a far cry from my usual lifestyle.
 And that's exactly why I went for it.
 6:30am wake-up call?
 MARVELLOUS.
 Sarcasm?
 Me?
 Never!
 But after the first day I realised I was genuinely happy to be getting up in the dark.
 How rare!
-What challenges, giggles and...Read More
+What challenges,...Read More

 I was lucky enough to time my trip with Vesak when I headed over to Sri Lanka last month (this wasn’t done on purpose!).
 This is a huge festival in Sri Lanka, sometimes informally called "Buddha's Birthday", marking the birth, enlightenment and death of Buddha.

 The mood leading up to the first day of celebrations was frantic and excited.
 Big lanterns were being constructed in many towns and cities across the country soon to be unveiled competitively and strings of smaller lanterns (Vesak...Read More

 Continuing on with her stories from Sri Lanka, Lisa's been dishing the dirt on our Sri Lanka Sea Turtle and Community project...

 A local bus from Colombo to Kosgoda “whizzed” me down south towards our fantastic Turtle Conservation project.
 I say “whizzed”, but what I mean is “dawdled” its way along the coast giving me plenty of time to soak up life beyond the bus, including a Brahminy Kite (big bird of prey and very impressive) circling over a river.

 I arrived at the accommodation which I was...Read More